Charleston church shooting: Community's response

 Some criticism has been aimed towards the community's forgiveness of Roof.

 The Black Lives Matter movement has protested against the shooting.

 Questions were raised about the security of black churches (as well as the security of churches in general) and their long-standing practice of welcoming anyone who is willing to pray (as most Christian churches are, regardless of the race of the majority of its parishioners).
 Roof, a stranger to churchgoers, was easily able to enter Emanuel AME Church with no questions asked.
 In the weeks after the shooting, AME Church leaders distributed a document titled "12 Considerations for Congregational Security", which recommended that they create security plans and teams for black churches, improve communications, develop relationships with local law enforcement, and secure and monitor all entrances to and exits from churches.
 Some churches considered hiring armed security guards and installing metal detectors, but conversations in support of these steps have currently not gained traction.

 Other investigations

-The FBI investigated possible church arson after several black churches burned down in one week's time following the shooting.
+The FBI investigated possible church arson after several black churches burned down in the week following the shooting.
 On July 3, Time reported that the investigation concluded that the fires were unrelated.